-General Employer's responsibility Target Service Standard Confirm a nominated representative to receive By effective date of admission or information from the Fund, and to take within 5 working days of previous responsibility for disseminating it within the representative leaving organisation.
-Formulate and publish policies regarding all Within 2 months of joining and also discretions that the employer may exercise, provided to Administering Authority and provide a copy to the Fund. every 3 years or whenever amended Respond to enquiries from the Fund.
-10 working days Notify the Fund if the employer intends to Initial notification immediately upon outsource services that will involve TUPE becoming aware of potential transfers of staff, and work with the Fund to outsourcing, and at least 3 months ensure an admission agreement is put in place prior to the start of the contract and complied with or a bulk transfer arranged.
-F. vocaldina e davia Distribute any information provided by the Fund 5 working days to members / potential members Within 1 month of joining and Put in place a Stage 1 Internal Dispute Resolution Procedure Within 1 month of joining and before the effective date of any Nesolution Flocedule change to the existing procedure (e.g. an appointed person leaving) Administering Authority's Responsibility (c.g. air appointed person leaving) Arrange for the setting up of an admission As soon as possible following agreement where required receipt of information and prior to agrooment where required the start of any contract Publish (on-line) and keep up to date the Short Updates made as soon as possible Scheme Guide and Employers' Procedural from notification of any legislation Guide. changes but preferably before effective date Publish and keep up to date all forms that Updates made as soon as possible members, prospective members and from notification of any legislation employers are required to complete. changes but preferably before effective date Publish the Fund's annual report and accounts In line with CIPFA Guidance and any report from the auditor

-Provision of other responses to general enquiries from scheme members and employers Within 10 working days to provide initial response Put in place a Stage 1 Internal Dispute Resolution Procedure Before the effective date of any change to the existing procedure (e.g. an appointed person leaving) Put in place a Stage 2 Internal Dispute Resolution Procedure Before the effective date of any change to the existing procedure (e.g. an appointed person leaving)
+General Administering Authority's Responsibility Arrange for the setting up of an admission As soon as possible following agreement where required receipt of information and prior to the start of any contract Publish (on-line) and keep up to date the Short Updates made as soon as possible Scheme Guide and Employers' Procedural from notification of any legislation Guide. changes but preferably before effective date Publish and keep up to date all forms that Updates made as soon as possible members, prospective members and from notification of any legislation employers are required to complete. changes but preferably before effective date Publish the Fund's annual report and accounts In line with CIPFA Guidance and any report from the auditor Provision of other responses to general Within 10 working days to provide enquiries from scheme members and initial response employers Put in place a Stage 1 Internal Dispute Before the effective date of any Resolution Procedure change to the existing procedure (e.g. an appointed person leaving) Put in place a Stage 2 Internal Dispute Before the effective date of any Resolution Procedure change to the existing procedure (e.g. an appointed person leaving)